dawong94/Data-Structure-and-Algorithm-/README.md

 # Data-Structure-and-Algorithm-
-Here are part of my homework solutions of Data Structure and Algorithm specialization from Coursara.
+Here are parts of my homework solutions of Data Structure and Algorithm specialization from Coursera.
+I take this course in order to enhance my computer science knowledge and practice my programming skills.